C2SM-RCM/emiproc/joss/paper.md

 ![Design of the idea behind emiproc \label{fig:design}.](pipeline.drawio.png)

-Thanks to the harmonization of the data, processing functions can be applied to the different inventories once loaded into emiproc.
+Thanks to the harmonization of the data, processing functions can be applied to the different inventories once loaded into `emiproc`.
 They can later be exported to any of the supported formats provided by the package.

 The API of `emiproc` makes a great use of object-oriented programming.